lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 Lily code should normally be:

 - **clear**, because the meaning should be obvious without extra explanation
-- **compact**, because unnecessary lines and repeated logic create files more difficult to maintain safely
+- **compact**, because unnecessary lines and repeated logic make files more difficult to maintain safely
 - **type-safe**, because mistakes should be caught before runtime whenever possible
 - **event-driven**, because code should react when something changes instead of repeatedly checking for change
 - **modular**, because features should be separated into focused reusable modules